hall-lab/svtools/habel_svtools_example.md

 3. Use svtools lmerge to merge variants deemed to be identical in the sorted vcf
 4. Remove EBV (Epstein-Barr Virus) variants
 5. Use svtools genotype to force genotypes for variant positions discovered in other samples.
-6. Copy Number annotation
+6. Use svtools copynumber to create per sample copy number annotations based on CNVnator histograms
     1. prepare environemnt for cnvnator
     2. make uncompressed copy
     3. make coordinate file
-    4. Annotate variants with copy number from cnvnator using FIXME
+    4. Annotate variants with copy number from cnvnator using svtools copynumber
-7. Use svtools vcfpaste to FIXME
+7. Use svtools vcfpaste to construct a bam that pastes in genotype and copy number information
-8. Prune pipeline
+8. Use svtools prune to filter out additional variants deemed to be identical
 9. Training (exclude?)
 10. Classification (exclude?)